younux/python-cpp-extension/using-pybind11/README.md

 this is a shared library (pyd on windows).

 1. Now we need to add this module to our python (install it) so as we can use it.
-Go to test-module-in-python subfolder to see an example that uses a python virtualenv to not affect the global python installation.
+Go to "test-module-in-python" subfolder to see an example that uses a python virtualenv to not affect the global python installation.